orcchg/StockShockAndroid/README.md

 For every product Feature there is a **FeatureInteractor** interface in `:api` which serves as a provider of Feature's public functionality exposed to the others.
 Real implementation of **FeatureInteractor** is hidden from any external client code.
-In `:api` there are also a set of **Domain models** (POJO classes) specific to the Feature.
-Domain models are public.
-Another important building block is **FeatureApi** interface (also in `:api`) that exposes **FeatureInteractor** for the others via DI, using Dagger's component dependencies (see below).
+In `:api` there is also a set of **Domain models** (POJO classes) specific to the Feature.
+Domain models are public and can be used by any code accross the whole project.
+Another important building block is **FeatureApi** interface (also in `:api`) that exposes **FeatureInteractor** for the others via DI, using Dagger's component dependencies approach (see below).

 There is a special case of gradle module - core library (here CoreLib).
-It provides an implementation of some common logic and structures for the app, such as networking, analytics, etc. The module structure of CoreLibs is the same - there are `:api` modules with domain models, a **CoreLibApi** interface and a set of exposed interfaces, which are actually implemented in `:impl` modules.
+It provides an implementation of some common logic and structures for the app, such as networking, analytics, etc. The module structure of CoreLibs is the same - there is `:api` module that consists of domain models, a **CoreLibApi** interface and a set of exposed interfaces, which are actually implemented in `:impl` module.

-If some other part of client code or product feature wants to interact with the Feature, it must depend only on it's `:feature:api` (or `:core:api`) module and invoke Feature's functionality only from **FeatureInteractor** (or whatever public interface from `:core:api`).
+If some other part of client code or product feature wants to interact with the Feature, it must depend only on it's `:feature:api` (or `:core:api`) module and invoke Feature's functionality only from the **FeatureInteractor** (or whatever public interface from `:core:api`).
 Other product features (client code) could use Feature's domain models freely.
 Sometimes Feature could also expose some UI to the others, so it's available from `:feature:ui` module, which is highly based on standalone Design System (given by `:design:*`).

 Implementation of **FeatureInteractor** is given either by `:feature:impl` module (real implementation), or by `:feature:fake` module (fake implementation).
-In order to quickly test Feature's functionality during development there are `:feature:demo` modules that provides a standalone Android application only containing the Feature's functionality and UI.
-Demo apps are using `:feature:fake` modules.
+In order to quickly test Feature's functionality during development there is `:feature:demo` module that provides a standalone Android application only containing the Feature's functionality and UI.
+Demo apps use `:feature:fake` modules internally.

 Thus, a tuple of `:feature:api`, `:feature:impl` and `:feature:fake` represents a **Domain Layer** for the Feature, and it's `:feature:ui` and `:feature:demo` represents a **Presentation Layer**.